11 content team values and expectations (that lead to team success and personal career growth)

-I am officially 5 weeks away from maternity leave, and I’ve been working on a content marketing handbook for my team that they can reference in my absence.
+In the weeks leading up to my maternity leave, I created a content marketing handbook for my team that they could reference in my absence.

-This got me thinking, though: I have a lot of little content and career mantras like this––and I wanted to document them for my internal team to create a list of content marketing values.
+Why?
+Because I have a lot of little content and career mantras I’ve learned over time––and I wanted to document them for my internal team to create a list of content marketing values.
 Something that they can reference in my absence to hopefully hear a little bit of my voice and help them solve a problem, approach a situation, and overall learn and grow personally and professionally.

 More, I wanted to document them for myself because they are core beliefs for working that I abide by, and that have helped me move up in my career, make career decisions, and more.

 So, today, I thought I’d share them with you so that you, too, can think through each one, apply it where it makes sense, and leverage them to build your own career.

 Because content marketing, and marketing in general, is tough.
 And while there is no one right way to do this job, hopefully this can be a list of grounding principles and values that guide your efforts.

 The values and the expectations we have of one another, and what others can expect when working with our team.

 - Always improving processes: We want to work smarter, not harder, both on our team and across the organization.
 To do that, we must be willing to change the status quo and figure out better processes to get our work done more efficiently, at a higher quality, with better results––all at scale.

 - Ask questions to clarify: There are no dumb questions.
 Questions help to clarify.
 They help to spot errors.
 They help uncover ideas that may not be thought all the way through.
 They help us grow.
 They help us learn, and help others, too.
 We are never afraid to ask questions, and hold others accountable for answering them honestly.